Click & Collect customers, we want you to have your say - please complete our short survey (link is at bottom of this page)

 At the same time, we are implementing our new computerized warehouse / stock management system.
 The team members picking your orders and checking in deliveries at the back door will be using hand-held scanners rather than printed order forms and the whole system will be much faster, slicker and almost completely automated.
 This should help us keep over 95% of available product lines in stock at any time

-To operate two warehouses efficiently requires some pretty clever computer-geeky-type stuff (that we don't fully understand), so in May 2018 we are beginning a 3 month trial where all orders placed on our website will be automatically split between the two warehouses.
-Some orders will be sent from Warehouse A and others from Warehouse B; but the really clever bit is where one order is split into two parts - one part shipped from Warehouse A and the other part from Warehouse B
+To operate two warehouses efficiently requires some pretty clever computer-geeky-type stuff (that we don't fully understand), so in May 2018 we began a 3 month trial where all orders placed on our website were automatically split between the two warehouses.
+Some orders were sent from Warehouse A and others from Warehouse B; but the really clever bit is where one order is split into two parts - one part is shipped from Warehouse A and the other part from Warehouse B

 Because we use DPD for most courier deliveries, we can ship one part of the order from Warehouse A with the other part from Warehouse B, and DPD are able to match up the boxes and deliver them to the customer as one consignment - something you'll be used to if you regularly order from Amazon.
 DPD can still deliver separate boxes at different times of the day because they may be on different vans but that happens with all DPD deliveries, so our split-shipping system is just as reliable as any other DPD delivery

 We can do all this at no extra cost to the customer and you still get text / email alerts from DPD to update you, including confirming your one-hour delivery time slot

 The Click & Collect service was always supposed to be a temporary way to help customers through the transition from us having a shop to being purely online.
 However, we moved from our last shop away back in 2006 and every time we discuss the future of Click & Collect at our management team meetings, we can never quite agree if it's time to call it a day or not - so the Click & Collect 'trial period' continues on for a few more months . . . for 12 years!?!